Date Prepared: 9.17.2024

 Precautions for safe handling

-Additional hazards when processed: Handle empty containers with care as residual vapors are
+| Additional hazards when processed: | Handle empty containers with care as residual vapors are flammable. |

-Precautions for safe handling: Ensure good ventilation of the workstation.
-Avoid contact with
+| Precautions for safe handling: | Ensure good ventilation of the workstation.
+Avoid contact with eyes.
+Wear personal protective equipment.
+Avoid breathing vapors, mist. |

-Hygiene measures: Do not eat, drink, or smoke when using this product.
-Always wash
+| Hygiene measures: | Do not eat, drink, or smoke when using this product.
+Always wash hands after handling the product.
+Wash contaminated clothing before reuse.
+Handle in accordance with good industrial hygiene and safety practice. |

 Conditions for safe storage, including any incompatibilities

-Keep away from open flames, hot surfaces, and sources of
+| Technical measures: | Use explosion-proof electrical/ventilating/lighting equipment.
+Keep away from open flames, hot surfaces, and sources of ignition. |

-Storage conditions: Store in a well-ventilated place.
-Keep cool.
+| Storage conditions: | Store in a well-ventilated place.
+Keep cool. |

-Incompatible materials: None known.
+| Incompatible materials: | None known. |

 Specific end use(s)